cscart/docs/designer_guide/css.rst

 	@price: #343434;

-LESS variables in CS-Cart are related to the **Styles** concept (see the **Styles and Visual Editor** section further in this guide).
+LESS variables in CS-Cart are related to the **Styles** concept (see the **Styles and Theme Editor** section further in this guide).

-In the *design/themes/THEME_NAME/styles/data* directory of your CS-Cart installation there are the *less* files that contain the LESS variables related to Visual Editor (where THEME_NAME is the name of your theme).
+In the *design/themes/THEME_NAME/styles/data* directory of your CS-Cart installation there are the *less* files that contain the LESS variables related to the Theme Editor (where THEME_NAME is the name of your theme).

-These values can be edited in a file or received with the Visual Editor after saving a style.
+These values can be edited in a file or received with the Theme Editor after saving a style.

 Values of the variables in the *.less* file of this directory can be edited only in the given file.
 For example, if the ``@price`` variable is defined in the **styles.less** file as well, this value will not work, because the variables values of the *.../styles/data/.less* file are included in the last turn.